Welcome to the CAMIL wiki! If you need help, contact the assistant administrator.

 CAMIL (Computer Assisted Music Instruction Laboratory) is located at the School of Music at the University of Illinois.
 It contains two independent, multi-disciplinary computer labs.
 CAMIL I is a special-purpose lab supporting computer music classes and independent research projects in software sound synthesis, computer-based composition and interactive performance control.
 It is only accessible to students and faculty with an activated i-Card.
 CAMIL II is a general-purpose lab supporting technology-related classes.
 It is open to all Illinois students, faculty and staff on a walk-in basis during open hours.
 Faculty may request use of CAMIL II for a lecture or class by contacting the assistant administrator.

-Visitors of the lab can use the Guest Account log in option.
+Visitors to the lab may use the Guest Account log in option.
 To register for a permanent account with backed-up dynamic-quota storage and remote-access, contact the assistant administrator.

 - Algorithmic Design of Music - Music 404A (1)